Films watched: Ring of Terror and The Phantom Creeps (Film Serial) Chapter 3note

 - The Show Must Go On: Frank keeps singing even after being smashed over the head with a prop car by Dr. Forrester.

-- Your Princess Is in Another Castle!: Joel and the 'bots rejoice over the shortness of the movie, only for the Mads to drop a short film on them.
+- Your Princess Is in Another Castle!: Joel and the 'Bots rejoice over the shortness of the movie, but that soon goes away when the Mads surprise them with this last-minute addition.